 For more information, such as opening hours and prices go to the Chateau d’Azay-le-Rideau website.

-Originally a 14th-century fortress, the chateau you see today was built around the fortress’ old keep.
+Originally a 14th-century fortress, the Chateau De Villandry you see today was built around the fortress’ old keep.

-The Chateau de Villandry gardens have continually altered their theme over time.
+The expansive Chateau de Villandry gardens have continually altered their theme over time.
+They are our pick for the most beautiful gardens on this Loire Valley itinerary.

 Originally Renaissance styled, these gardens were replaced with an English theme, and then in the early 20th century, returned to the beautiful ornamental Renaissance gardens and hedgerows that are present today.

-The ornamental garden is planted in the form of love symbols, representing fickle, tender, passionate and tragic love.
+The ornamental garden is planted with love symbols, representing fickle, tender, passionate, and tragic love.

 Our early spring visit meant that many flowers weren’t blooming.
 However, this was offset by the chateau interior which was luxuriously appointed.
 This decorative splendour was typical for the era.